 Are recent low sales keeping your business from getting a loan?

-For many businesses, the low March, April and May sales months are keeping are keeping businesses from getting approved.
+For many businesses, the low March through June 2020 sales months are keeping are keeping businesses from getting approved for loans.

 FAQ Frequently asked questions on getting a business loan with low recent sales

 When sales are less than normal for a specific time period.
 Lenders consider any reduction of sales of more than 25% to be a significant reduction.

 How do lenders look at a major decline in sales?

 Lenders want to know why were sales low and for how long.
 They also want to know when sales are expected to rise again and how much.
 Lenders also look at the percentage drop in sales.
 If the business can survive, pay all expenses and make a profit are then evaluated in the loan decision.